 This cake was very fine on day two, when I covered it with the currant compote I made stove top (pint of berries, ¼ cup of sugar, and ¼ cup of water cooked for quite a while).
 As it turns out, the cake is a perfect vehicle for syrupy things.
 “The absorption rate is spectacular,” commented my colleague, C, as I presented him with the cake after a particularly tedious vote.
 This is true.
 But I would eat it plain, right out of the pan, happily. —Jestei

 - Prep time 30 minutes

 1 1/2 cups

 1 1/2 teaspoons

 pure vanilla extract

 - Prepare two 8 or 9-inch round baking pans, butter bottoms and line with parchment rounds, butter again bottoms and sides and dust with flour.Note; the other day I made this a 3 layer cake using (3) 8 inch round pans it worked beautifully!!

 - Beat egg whites until frothy then add 1/2 cup of the sugar (reserving the rest) a tablespoon at a time until egg whiles are stiff and glossy.
 Set aside.

 - Sift flour, remaining 1 cup sugar, baking powder and salt into large mixing bowl if you are using a hand held mixer or into bowl of stand mixer fitted with paddle attachment.
-Add the oil and 1/2 cup of the milk and the vanilla.
-Beat for 1 minute on medium speed, mixture will be quite thick.
+Add the oil, milk, egg yolks and the vanilla.
+Beat for 2 minutes on medium speed, mixture will be quite thick.
 I actually prefer to use a hand held mixer for this recipe.

 - Fold in egg whites and distribute into the baking pans.
 Bake for 30-35 minutes.
 Cool for 10-20 minutes in the pan then turn out onto cake rack to cool completely.